We are Bottlepay (Bottlepay Ltd and its subsidiaries and affiliates), referred to in this document as “we”, “our”, or “us”.

 To help make our emails more interesting and relevant, we often receive a confirmation when you open an email from Bottlepay if your computer supports such capabilities.

 You have a right to opt-out of our direct marketing communications at any time.
 You can opt-out by following the Unsubscribe instructions at the bottom of the communication or by emailing [email protected]

-As a Custodian wallet business we are required to retain your data whilst you are a Customer and for six years after that, in accordance with legal obligations.
-Where we believe that there have been instances of Money Laundering or Fraud we may keep some information for longer than this, where it is in our legitimate interests.
+As a custodian wallet business we are legally obliged to retain certain information about you whilst you are a customer, and for six years after that.
+Where we believe that there have been instances of money laundering or fraud we may have to keep some information for longer than this.

 We sometimes use technology to perform automated decisions about you: